-The Joseph and Sylvia Slifka Painting and Sculpture Study Center maintains files on more than 3,600 paintings and sculptures in the Museum’s collection.
+The Joseph and Sylvia Slifka Painting and Sculpture Study Center maintains files on more than 4,000 paintings and sculptures in the Museum’s collection.
 Material on individual works may include archival photographs, label and catalog texts, press clippings, press releases, and correspondence.
-By appointment Wednesday and Thursday, 1:00–4:00 p.m.
+Open by appointment only, Wednesday and Thursday, 1:00–4:00 p.m.
 To request an appointment or send an inquiry please fill out the online form and review the Study Center guidelines.

 Photography Study Center